I want to unfold.

 -Rainer Maria Rilke

-At times in yoga, locked in with heightened attention and awareness of emotion in motion, we catch glimpses of our story in every puraka and rechaka (breath in and breath out).
-Fully present and coming into perfect energetic alignment, the class seems easy.
+At times in yoga, locked in with heightened attention and awareness of emotion in motion, we catch glimpses of our story in every breath in and breath out.
+Fully present and coming into perfect energetic alignment, the class seems easy, and in these moments of ease we find the inner therapy of asana.

-Moments of ease during the stress of asana is yoga’s therapy, an integrative change agent built by years of practice, gallons of sweat, hours of driving time, bundles of cash, hours of study and stillness, and attention to the inner dialogue between mind/body/spirit, and the application of hatha (force).
+A trained response to stress – when we move into ease – is built by years of practice, gallons of sweat, hours of driving time, bundles of cash, hours of study and stillness, and attention to the inner dialogue between mind/body/spirit, and the application of hatha (force).

-Seldom does the 26+2 series of 90 minutes in 105 degrees and 45% humidity seem easy, but recently it was with @desertdragonyoga @thefoundry in Tempe.
-Desert Dragon Yogi (David’s) teaching and leading are systematic and artistic, a body/mind/spirit presentation that is incisive, insightful, and inspirational.
+Seldom does the 26+2 series of 90 minutes in 105 degrees and 45% humidity seem easy, but recently if your leader takes you through the series in a systematic and artistic way and with a body/mind/spirit presentation that is incisive, insightful, and inspirational, it can become easy in time.

 Motorcycling is like that too; most of the time it’s good enough, and sometimes damn near perfect.
 I’ve been on long rides solo and in group rides.
 It’s an incredibly stimulating way to see the world, see others, and see ourselves.
 Part of the excitement in motorcycling is the thrill (and danger) of riding with others in close formation.